 Shipping volume represents the total volume of steel products shipped in the respective period measured in nt.
 Steel product shipments include hot-rolled, cold-rolled and coated coils, as well as other steel products.
 Other steel product shipments include non-prime steel products such as secondary steel and scrap.
 Shipping Volume is used by management, investors, and analysts to measure quantities of products sold in the period and isolate a key element in the generation of revenue.
 Measuring Shipping Volume helps facilitate comparison of sales performance relative to peers and comparison of performance from period-to-period.
 It also provides a more complete understanding of factors and trends impacting our business.
 Shipping Volume is a non-IFRS measure and does not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.

-Selected Information
+Selected Annual Information

-The following table provides selected information for the period as indicated: (millions of Canadian dollars, except where otherwise noted)
+The following table provides selected annual information for the respective year ended December 31, as indicated: